gdg-garage/garage-trip-chores/readme.md

 Additional features:
 * Temporarily disable members for scheduling (implemented using Discord role membership)
-  * Track presence of the users
+  * **Track presence** of the users
 * Chores are marked as done (also may be explicitly rejected)
   * Support editing the chore length
-* Manually add finished chores (create chore, assign yourself and mark as done)
+* Manually add finished chores
 * Display the track record
 * Display the global statistics
 * Use LLM to make the messages funny
 * Users have **capabilities** and some chores needs expertise - use Discord roles to assign
+* Tries to find new asignees when not acknowledged by the original ones

 ### Slash commands
 * Documeted in the sever commands itself including all the params